Get 80% off your plan for your first 3 months*

 How to register a business name

-- Business Registration Service: One-stop solution for ABN and business name together
+• Business Registration Service: Best for new businesses needing ABN and business name together in one application

 Business Registration Service method

-- Apply simultaneously: Register business name and ABN in one application
+1. Register your business name and ABN in one application

-- Add tax registrations: Include goods and services tax (GST) and pay as you go (PAYG) withholding if needed
+2. Add tax registrations like goods and services tax (GST) and pay as you go (PAYG) withholding if needed

 ASIC Connect method